Why Is It Bad Luck to Break a Mirror?

 Nothing really happens, except that you might have to clean up a mess and buy a new mirror.
 However, if you are superstitious, then a broken mirror is a sign of bad luck.

 According to superstition, breaking a mirror results in seven years of bad luck.
-It is believed that the only way to counteract this is to remove the pieces from the house and bury them under moonlight.
+It is believed that one of the ways to counteract this is to remove the pieces from the house and bury them under the light of a full moon.

 Is breaking a glass a bad omen?

-No, unlike a broken mirror, a broken glass is not a bad omen.
+No. Unlike a broken mirror, a broken glass is not considered a bad omen (except for some English superstitions that claim breaking glass is a death omen).
 In fact, some cultures see it as a sign of good luck.

 Lots More Information